 "You really think so?"

 "I know so!"
-Harry declared, with a certainty he did not feel.
-However, his words seemed to have their desired effect, as Neville straightened his shoulders and walked with less trepidation through the dungeon corridors.
+Harry declared with a certainty he did not feel.
+However, his words seemed to have their desired effect, for Neville straightened his shoulders and walked with less trepidation through the dungeon corridors.

 "I guess, for you, after seeing...
 You-Know-Who," Neville began hesitantly, "Professor Snape must not seem scary at all, huh?"